Jamaica Say You Will (song): The Byrds version

+Other cover versions

+"Jamaica Say You Will" was also covered by the Nitty Gritty Dirt Band on All the Good Times in 1972, Tom Rush on Merrimack County in 1972 and Joe Cocker on Jamaica Say You Will in 1975.

+Allmusic critic William Ruhlmann criticized Joe Cocker's version, saying that "though the Jackson Browne song was a strong piece of material, it worked originally because of its restraint, not in the overwrought way Cocker treated it."

 Use in other media

 The song is heard playing on the radio at the end of The Wonder Years episode "The Lake" from Season 5.
 However, the episode is set in August 1971, several months before the album was released.